Street trading licences

-Upon application the Council will consult with the following bodies:-
+Upon application, we will consult with the following bodies:

 The consultation process will take 4 weeks.
 If no objections are received then consent will be issued, subject to conditions.
 Consultations will also take place upon renewal.
 The fee becomes payable before the consent is issued and will depend upon the number of trading days allowed.

 It is advisable to contact the Licensing Officer to discuss whether the street you want to site your stall or van on is available, or if it is a street requiring trading consent.
-The Council has a list of consent street villages which is sent out with the application forms.
-When applying it is important to consider the following: -
+We have a list of consent street villages which is sent out with the application forms.
+When applying it is important to consider the following: